Jontte6/openai-nim-proxy/README.md

 ### NVIDIA NIM to OpenAI Proxy
 Hello, this is my first ever project on Github that I am making public.
 This is essentially just a translation layer between the API format that NVIDIA NIM uses to the format OpenAI uses.
 Jontte made this originally by building on a script from a Reddit guide.
 Over the time of a month he iterated on it, fixed problems, added auth, more models, and removed/replaced deprecated models.
 These are the current available models for usage, and the use cases for all of them.
-(Note: The Google models are mostly for troubleshooting issues with latency and timeouts.)

 ### Why use this proxy?